calimero-network/calimero-sdk-js/examples/team-metrics/README.md

   --method getTotalContributions
 ```

-`TeamMetrics` initializes its CRDT collections inline, and read-only methods such as `getMemberMetrics`, `getTotalContributions`, and `getMemberProfile` are marked with `@View()`.
-This keeps constructors side-effect free and prevents the runtime from emitting redundant deltas when callers fetch data.
+`TeamMetrics` initializes its CRDT collections inline, and read-only methods such as `getMemberMetrics`, `getTotalContributions`, and `getMemberProfile` are marked with `@View()`. `ContributionNoteRecord` is decorated with `@Mergeable()` (default behaviour: CRDT fields recurse, scalars fall back to last-writer-wins), while `MemberProfileRecord` supplies a custom merge handler that deduplicates the roles/note vectors and keeps the larger contribution counter.
+This keeps constructors side-effect free, avoids redundant deltas for reads, and demonstrates how to control conflict resolution per record.

 ## Code